2 ZERO HUNGER

 • Hokkaido University Meal Plan

 The Hokkaido University CO-OP offered a Meal Plan, which allowed students to prepay for meals at campus cafeterias throughout the year.
 The plan ensured students had reliable access to nutritious and affordable meals without the stress of daily budgeting.
 It supported both students living alone and those commuting from home.
 Meal Plan users could enjoy a wide variety of menus, including daily specials and seasonal fairs, and could adjust their choices based on appetite and dietary needs.
 Unused days during long breaks were accounted for, providing flexibility and good value.
 Parents also benefited from the reassurance that their children were maintaining healthy eating habits, as usage history could be monitored.
-Overall, the Meal Plan supported healthy routines, reduced food insecurity, and contributed to student well-being.
+Overall, the Meal Plan supported healthy routines, eased concerns about daily meals, and contributed to student well-being.

 • 100-Yen Breakfast Programmes